Developing microservice applications with the CLI

-Now create a deployment Docker image called my-first-kabanero-app for your application by running the following command:
+Now create a deployment image called my-first-app for your application by running the following command:

-NOTE: If your project name includes uppercase characters, these are converted to lowercase characters in the image name because Docker does not accept uppercase characters in image tags.
+NOTE: If your project name includes uppercase characters, these are converted to lowercase characters in the image name because uppercase characters are not accepted in image tags.
 Also, if your project directory includes underscore characters, these are converted to dashes (-), because certain areas of Kubernetes are not tolerant of underscore characters.

-When Appsody finishes the build, check that your image is available by running the
+When the build finishes, check that your image is available by running the

-docker imagescommand.
-You should see your image at the top of the list, in a similar format to the following output:
+docker images command.
+You should see your image at the beginning of the list, in a similar format to the following output:

-Your deployment Docker image can now be used to run your containerized application in a Kubernetes or Knative environment.
+Your deployment image can now be used to run your containerized application in a Kubernetes or serverless environment.